-- Superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery), for dusting
+- Superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery) for dusting

-- 1. Line a wire rack with parchment paper.
+- Line a wire rack with parchment paper.

-- 2. Whisk together the egg white and water until just foamy.
+- In a bowl, whisk together the egg white and water until just foamy.
 Holding a flower by the stem or stem end in one hand and the new, small, clean paintbrush in the other hand, gently brush the flower all over with the egg white mixture.
-(Be certain to lightly coat each speck of each flower or the uncoated bloom will wilt and wither and turn brown.)
+(Be certain to lightly coat each speck of each flower or the uncoated part of the bloom will wilt and wither and turn brown.)

-- 3. Set the flowers aside at cool, dry room temperature for 12 to 36 hours, or until dried.
+- Set the flowers aside at cool, dry room temperature for 12 to 36 hours, or until dried.
 Strew the crystallized flowers over cakes and other desserts and get ready for some oohs and aahs.
 (You can store the flowers in a single layer in an airtight container for up to several months if kept in a cool, dry climate.)

 Candied raisins variationOne of our recipe testers discovered something brilliant when she had a little egg white mixture left over after painting flowers.
 Loath to waste food, she decided to try to recreate the beloved sugared raisins found in Kellogg’s Raisin Bran following the instructions above exactly but using raisins in place of flowers.
 It worked spectacularly well.